hdtodd/omnisensor_433/README.md

 9. Start your *new* `rtl_433` with `rtl_433 -R <omni protocol number> -F json:`; monitor that console for packets transmitted by the Pico 2 and confirm that the hexadecimal string received by `rtl_433` matches the string transmitted by the Pico 2.
 10. When you've verified that the data are being correctly sent and received, you can restart `rtl_433` with your normal configuration file: the only change will be that it now reports packets it receives from an `omni` device with a format that matches those that it knows about.

 Congratulations!
 At this point, you have successfully implemented a remote sensor transmitter and rtl_433 receiver/decoder.
-With no sensor attached, the Pico 2 is simply reporting its core temperature, in ˚Centigrade, and its VCC (VSYS) USB voltage in volts.
+With no sensor attached, the Pico 2 is simply reporting its core temperature, in ˚Centigrade, its VCC (VSYS) USB voltage in volts, and the hexadecimal string that represents the full 10 data bytes of your transmitted message.

 ## Adding Sensor Data